 “Luminance-balanced natural and man made environments showing information at different spatial scales; everyday objects and food in sparse and cluttered scenes; expressive, neutral, and occluded faces; animals; and unfamiliar computer-generated images (fractal patterns, gray-scale ‘pink noise.'”

-The conclusion brought by the research is that schizophrenic individuals clearly lack an ability to perform visual tests the same as control individuals.
-Diagnosed schizophrenics cannot accurately pursue an object with a smooth speed and path or concentrate with normal patterns when steadily gazing at the photographs presented.… Read the rest
+The conclusion brought by the research is that schizophrenic individuals clearly lack an ability to perform visual tests the same as control individuals. … Read the rest